Healthy In A Toxic World

 2) Consciously strengthen our immune systems and health.

-understanding the threats and doing something to prevent
+involves understanding the threats and doing something to prevent

 them.
 That could mean choosing non-toxic products over ones filled

-with toxins, and choosing organic whole foods instead of foods highly processed and
+with toxins, and choosing organic whole foods instead of foods highly

 There are many, many ways

-we can strengthen our immune systems and our heath, from using vitamin supplements, herbs, and homeopathic remedies and practicing
+we can strengthen our immune systems and our heath, from using appropriate

+vitamin supplements, herbs, and homeopathic remedies to practicing

-meditation and other relaxation techniques to seeking help from a wide variety
+meditation and other relaxation techniques to seeking help from

-to address the many environmental threats we face.
+work to address the many environmental threats we face.
 Though we

 need to approach this problem individually, we will be much more

 successful if we can work collectively to halt the environmental